puppetlabs/puppetlabs-stdlib/README.markdown

   *Type*: rvalue

+#### `values_at`

-* `values_at`: Finds value inside an array based on location.
+Finds value inside an array based on location.
 The first argument is the array you want to analyze, and the second element can be a combination of:

   * A single numeric index
   * A range in the form of 'start-stop' (eg. 4-9)